 Come prepared to pour the cocktails—ones you've made ahead—to make yours the best bar in the parking lot.
 Use a funnel to pour the mix into a rinsed-out soda bottle, then simply combine with beer at the game.
 Just make sure you use a few frozen water bottles to keep your coolers cold—they'll melt into much-needed hydration right as you reach the bottom of your beertails.
 Get more recipes for beer cocktails.

-Here's everything you need (besides the food) for a great tailgate:
+All the tools and accessories you need (besides the food) for a great tailgate:

 - Hot Cooler